Brexit and Ireland

 The Withdrawal Agreement – including the transition period – takes into account the framework of the future relationship.

-The Political Declaration therefore needs to be further developed and agreed in its final form.
+The EU27 have stated that the Withdrawal Agreement cannot be renegotiated.
+However, the Political Declaration needs to be further developed and agreed in its final form and so is open to be changed.

-In parallel, the European Commission will continue its preparedness and contingency work for all eventualities.
+In parallel, the European Commission is continuing its preparedness and contingency work for all eventualities, including a no-deal scenario.